 - Apple Cider Vinegar: Adds acidity and helps develop the characteristic tanginess of feta.
 You can substitute with white wine vinegar if needed.

 - Salt: Essential for seasoning and enhancing flavors!
-Feta is known for it’s saltiness.
-You can adjust the quantity up or down though to your taste.
+Feta is known for its saltiness.
+You can adjust the quantity up or down to your taste, though.

 - Whole Peppercorns: Adds a subtle peppery note.
-Ground black pepper can be used as a substitute, or you can omit.
+You can use ground black pepper as a substitute or omit it.

 - Garlic: Provides a savory undertone.
 Use fresh minced garlic for the best flavor.
-No direct substitution, however if you were desperate you could use powder.
+There is no direct substitution; however, if you were desperate, you could use powder.

 - Rosemary Leaves and Thyme: Fresh herbs that infuse the tofu feta with aromatic notes.
 Feel free to experiment with other herbs like basil or oregano to suit your taste.